 GeneCards Summary for NGLY1 Gene

 NGLY1 (N-Glycanase 1) is a Protein Coding gene.
-Diseases associated with NGLY1 include congenital disorder of glycosylation, type iv and alacrimia-choreoathetosis-liver dysfunction syndrome.
-Among its related pathways are Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include peptide-N4-(N-acetyl-beta-glucosaminyl)asparagine amidase activity.
+Diseases associated with NGLY1 include Congenital Disorder Of Deglycosylation and Peripheral Nervous System Disease.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include damaged DNA binding and peptide-N4-(N-acetyl-beta-glucosaminyl)asparagine amidase activity.

 Specifically deglycosylates the denatured form of N-linked glycoproteins in the cytoplasm and assists their proteasome-mediated degradation.
 Cleaves the beta-aspartyl-glucosamine (GlcNAc) of the glycan and the amide side chain of Asn, converting Asn to Asp.
 Prefers proteins containing high-mannose over those bearing complex type oligosaccharides.
 Can recognize misfolded proteins in the endoplasmic reticulum that are exported to the cytosol to be destroyed and deglycosylate them, while it has no activity toward native proteins.
 Deglycosylation is a prerequisite for subsequent proteasome-mediated degradation of some, but not all, misfolded glycoproteins.